twisted/klein/README.rst

 Contribute
 ==========

-``klein`` is hosted on `GitHub <http://github.com/twisted/klein>`_ and is an open source project that welcomes contributions of all kinds from the community, including:
+Klein is hosted on `GitHub <http://github.com/twisted/klein>`_ and is an open source project that welcomes contributions from everybody, including:

 - code patches,
 - `documentation <http://klein.readthedocs.org/>`_ improvements,
 - `bug reports <https://github.com/twisted/klein/issues>`_,
 - reviews for `contributed patches <https://github.com/twisted/klein/pulls>`_.

-For more information about contributing, see `the contributor guidelines <https://github.com/twisted/klein/tree/master/CONTRIBUTING.rst>`_.
+For more information about contributing, see the contributor guidelines on `GitHub <https://github.com/twisted/klein/tree/master/CONTRIBUTING.rst>`_ or on :ref:`Read The Docs <contributing>`.

 Report a bug